sahas-eashan/Lake-Water-Quality-Prediction-System/README.md

 # Lake Water Quality Prediction System
-**End-to-End ML + IoT Project with ESP32 Deployment**
+**End-to-End ML + IoT Project with ESP32 Deployment and Cloud Inference**

 ---

 ## 🚩 Project Overview

-This project predicts three crucial lake water quality parameters — **pH, Turbidity, and Conductivity** — using machine learning, and deploys the predictive models on an ESP32-based hardware system with real-time sensors and OLED display.
+This project predicts three crucial lake water quality parameters — **pH, Turbidity, and Conductivity** — using machine learning models trained on large-scale lake data, and deploys the predictive models both on microcontrollers (ESP32) and cloud (AWS Lambda via Docker).

 The workflow covers:
-- Large-scale data collection and cleaning
+- Large-scale data collection, cleaning, and chunked processing
-- Model training and evaluation (XGBoost, LightGBM, SARIMA)
+- Model training and evaluation (XGBoost, LightGBM, SARIMA, and LSTM)
-- Model selection and export for microcontroller
+- LSTM model training for multi-location time series forecasting using PyTorch and GPU acceleration
+- Containerized FastAPI inference API with the LSTM model deployed on AWS Lambda using Docker
-- Arduino/ESP32 firmware for field deployment
+- Arduino/ESP32 firmware for field deployment with sensor integration and on-device inference

 ---